otienojoseph/alx-higher_level_programming/0x03-python-data_structures/README.md

 - 7-add_tuple: Function that adds 2 tuples together
 - 8-multiple_returns: Function that returns a tuple with the length of string and first character
 - 9-max_integer: Function that finds biggest integer of a list
+- 10-divisible_by_2: Function that finds multiples of 2